hackersandslackers/flask-3-login/README.md

 extended periods of time.

 Flask-Login is not bound to any particular database system or permissions model.
-The only requirement is that your user objects implement a few methods, and that you provide a callback to the extension capable of loading users from their ID.
+The only requirement is that your user objects implement a few methods and that you provide a callback to the extension capable of loading users from their ID.